 Take the time to do so.

-Make sure your child understands that you are always ready to help them with spelling or proofreading.
+Ensure your child understands you are always ready to help them with spelling or proofreading.
 If you prioritize writing time for yourself, it will be easier for your child to develop their writing skills.

 Connect their goals.